The sun is an incredible source of power and we have only just started to take advantage of it for our domestic energy needs.

 Daryl Chapin, Calvin Fuller, and Gerald Pearson used silicon to create a photovoltaic (PV) cell at Bell Labs.

-This was the first solar cell that used silicon rather than selenium and could convert enough sunlight, or the protons in the sunlight, into power that would run electrical equipment.
+This was the first solar cell that used silicon rather than selenium and could convert enough sunlight, or the photons in the sunlight, into power that would run electrical equipment.

 Bell Telephone Laboratories then made a silicon solar cell with a 4% efficiency – which they later managed to bump up to 11%.